Zhao Benshan: Biography

-Zhao was born in Lianhua Village, Kaiyuan, Liaoning province, to a peasant family.
+Zhao was born in Lianhua village, Kaiyuan, Liaoning province, to a peasant family.
 He was orphaned at the age of 6.
 Apprenticed to his uncle, he learned many local traditional performance arts, including erhu, a traditional Chinese musical instrument, and Errenzhuan, a traditional style of stand-up comedy that involves two people talking to each other on the stage which is popular in northeastern China.

 Jiang Kun, a nationally renowned xiangsheng artist, recommend Zhao to appear at the 1990 CCTV New Year's Gala, a TV program broadcast all over China to celebrate Chinese New Year.
 After his first appearance, he had appeared in each Gala show every year from 1995 to 2011.
-Zhao's skits focus on social issues, including wealth disparity, the urban-rural divide, family and relationships (guanxi), trust in society, and social changes in the era of economic reform.
+Zhao's skits focus on social issues, including wealth disparity, the urban-rural divide, family and relationships, trust in society, and social changes in the era of economic reform.
 His works often drew inspiration from his own life in rural northeastern China.

 Zhao's most memorable performances have included "Yesterday, today and tomorrow" and "Fixing up the house" with Song Dandan, "Bainian" with Fan Wei and Gao Xiumin, a reprisal of "Yesterday, today, and tomorrow" with Song Dandan and Cui Yongyuan in 2006, and "Don't need money" in 2009 with Bi Fujian and Xiaoshenyang.
 Zhao became a household name in China since he began appearing at the Gala.
 His performances have generally received critical acclaim, earning the 'top-grade' prize (一等奖) for the "skits" category for thirteen years in a row between 1999 and 2011.
 Zhao's skit was almost always one of the most anticipated and talked-about events of the Gala.

+Despite his inevitably propagandist works, Zhao’s gala performances represented the zenith of the “country bumpkin” character type, who, quite similar to the court fools in medieval Europe, were licensed to speak truth to and make fun of power with immunity.
+By assuming a distinct persona of a peasant jester, Zhao was able to cathartically satirize the hypocrisy, greed, and corruption of the elite and the state in reform-era China.

 Zhao has appeared as an actor in many films, including Zhang Yimou's Happy Times (2000) where he played an aging bachelor who really wanted to get married.

 Zhao was also active in producing and directing several successful television series.
-He acted as the title character in the series Liu Laogen and Ma Dashuai, as well as a secondary character in Xiangcun Aiqing (lit.
-"Love in the Countryside") and their sequels.
+He acted as the title character in the series Liu Laogen and Ma Dashuai, as well as a secondary character in Xiangcun Aiqing ("Country Love") and their sequels.

 Zhao was nominated for the Best Actor Award for his performance in Getting Home at the 2007 Golden Horse Awards, held in Taipei on 8 December 2007.
-He did not win, losing to Tony Leung for his work in Lust, Caution.
+He lost to Tony Leung for his work in Lust, Caution.